quaziashfaq/notes/aws.md

 ## build security in every layer
 - encrypt data at rest and in transit
 - enforce principle of least privilege in IAM
-- implement both Security groups and netowkr access control lists (NACL)
+- implement both Security groups and netowrk access control lists (NACL)
 - consider advanced security features and services amazon inspector amazon guard